 Child and language acquisition experts have established the best starting point for learning a foreign language.
 It’s recommended that you start as soon as they’re born, teaching them the language alongside English.

-Speaking Spanish non-stop to your child might be a bit frustrating in the beginning but it’s the best thing you can do for them if you want them to learn the language.
+Speaking Spanish non-stop to your child might be a bit frustrating at the beginning but it’s the best thing you can do for them if you want them to learn the language.

 During their first years, even if the child isn’t able to speak, they’re listening and picking up lots of Spanish vocabulary.
 It’s important to get their ears accustomed to the Spanish accent.
-Step by step.
+Any beginners guide to learning Spanish will start in the same way, the only difference is that a very young child will do a lot less reproduction of the language.
+The process of familiarising yourself with Spanish is the same though.

-If there isn’t a Spanish speaker in your home, it’s important that you follow the example set by bilingual families.
-A baby can learn to speak Spanish even if there are no Spanish speakers living in the house.
-However, you will have to rely on a wider array of methods and Spanish resources.
+If there isn’t a Spanish speaker at home, it’s important that you follow the example set by bilingual families.
+A child can learn to speak Spanish even if there are no Spanish speakers living in the house.
+However, you will have to rely on a wider array of methods and Spanish resources, aside from the aforementioned hiring a tutor method.

 The goal is to transmit knowledge, after all.
-This is what bilingual families do right from the moment the child’s born.
+This is what bilingual families do right from the moment the child is born.
 The father and mother each choose a language that they’ll talk in and the child will grow up in a bilingual environment.

-A language is one of the best gifts you can give your children.
+A language is one of the best skills you can help your children to learn.
 (Source: pixabay.com)

-If nobody in your house can speak Spanish, then it might be worthwhile looking at all the free Spanish lessons available online and also looking for Spanish classes (or immersion daycare centers) for babies.
+If nobody in your house can speak Spanish, then it might be worthwhile looking at all the free Spanish lessons available online and also looking for Spanish classes (or immersion daycare centres) for children.

 We’ve all got that friend who has a foreign parent and can speak two languages.
 For some of them, their parents decided to introduce them to both languages from a very young age.